balamanoharb/balamanoharb.github.io/_posts/2023-11-10-01-javascript-arrow-functions.md

 }
 ```

-- In constructors also `this` object will be accessible only inside constructor.
-But adding arrow functions to `this` object will create a copy of the function to every instance created using the constructor, so arrow functions are generally not used in Constructors.
+- In Class also `this` object will be accessible only inside constructor.
+But adding arrow functions to `this` object will create a copy of the function to every instance created using the constructor like a property, so arrow functions should generally be not used in Constructors.

 ```javascript
 class Test {